-2. You go to a website with financial information (like Yahoo!
+2. You go to a website with historical stock information (like Yahoo!
 Finance or Wall St. Journal’s MarketWatch), search for the company name or ticker symbol, and voila!
 You have the closing price for that day.
 (Keep in mind that the closing price may or may not already be adjusted.)

 But this only works if the company is still in business and hasn’t changed names, hasn’t been involved in a merger or acquisition, and is still trading on the stock exchange under the same ticker symbol.
-If any of those situations have occurred, the historic price that you need might not be available online.
+If any of those situations are not the case, the historical price that you need might not be available online.

 Take, for example, Macy’s, which went public in 1922 under the name R.H.
 Macy, and which for many years traded under the symbol MZ.
-You won’t easily find historic stock prices from before 1992 for this company on Yahoo!
-Finance or in other online databases because on that year Macy’s merged with Federated Department Stores.
+You won’t easily find historical stock prices from before 1992 for this company on Yahoo!
+Finance or in other online databases because in 1992 Macy’s merged with Federated Department Stores.
 (Thanks to New York Public Library for this example!)

 Steps for trickier stock price searches.

 So how does someone get a historical stock price from before 1992 for Macy’s, or for any other company whose historical prices aren’t online?
 There are two steps: first, researching the company history to find out any information about different names, ticker symbols, and listings on stock exchanges; and second, looking in a newspaper or newspaper database for the date that you need.
 The library can help you with both of these steps.

 This step can require a little detective work.
 It is where you figure out the name and ticker symbol of the company or security at the time of the historical price and the stock exchange which it was trading on.
 Here are several sources that the library offers for learning about a company’s history (you may need to look at more than one of them in order to get a full sense of a company’s history):